umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 ![movePage.jpg](images/The-Image-Widget.png)

-This Widget allows you to add an image on the site, select the size of it, Caption it an select the background and text color.
+This Widget allows you to add an image to your site, select the size of the image, Caption The image and select the background and text color.

+This is like the ***Text Widget*** good if you want a an image out side of any of the other widgets that contain the ability to add images.